20101301-Alina-Hasan/Parallel-HyperLogLog/Parallel HyperLogLog For Scalable Cardinality Estimation.md

 ## Data Visualization Strategy

+The dataset contains approximately 541,909 records and 8 columns, making it suitable for evaluating scalable algorithms on mid-sized data.

-The dataset used includes the following features:
+It includes the following features:
 ```python
 ['InvoiceNo', 'StockCode', 'Description', 'Quantity', 'InvoiceDate', 'UnitPrice', 'CustomerID', 'Country']
 ```